bianca9901/hangman/README.md

 * [This](https://www.youtube.com/watch?v=Zpa-rc9e388) video together with the tips from my mentor taught me how to create menus.
 * [This](https://www.youtube.com/watch?v=cJJTnI22IF8) video gave me the idea to make the hangman game.
 * [This](https://www.youtube.com/watch?v=tMJbCWHAWQ4) video was great for inspiration and planning the structure of the game.
-* [These](https://github.com/kying18/hangman/blob/master/hangman_visual.py) figures of the hangman stages inspired me to make my figures to implement in my game.
+* [These](https://github.com/kying18/hangman/blob/master/hangman_visual.py) figures of the hangman stages inspired me to make figures for my game.
 * [This](https://github.com/kying18/hangman/blob/master/words.py) is where some of the words for the game were taken from.
 * [Code Institute](https://codeinstitute.net) for the deployment terminal.
 * [Miro](https://miro.com/) for flowchart and visual representation of application navigation.